eiffelqiu/candle/README.md

 candle
 ======

-Candle is a rubygem for wax iOS framework for writing lua iOS application, it contains xcode 4 template generators
+Candle is a rubygem for wax iOS framework which writes iOS application in lua.